meenusumi/interior-design-firm-management/README.md

 Just open `index.html` in your browser.

-> This README was last updated from the `feature-1` branch.
+> This README was the last updated from the `feature-1` branch.